josePereiro/PkgMassInstaller.jl/README.md

 It search projects within a given root folder and collect then (It will ignore .git folders).
 After that, it will installs/activates/updates/build them.
 Finally, it will install different versions of all explicit deps specified in all `Project.toml`s.
-All the work is done in temporal enviroments, so the script have no effects on any enviroment.
+All the work is done in temporal environments, so the script have no effects on any environments.

 It is usefull when you a have not full time internet access and wants to make sure all (and more) is installed and built.